-Name of Director Name of Other Reporting Issuer

-Ken Z. Cai Minco Silver Corporation

-Minco Base Metals Corporation
+Name of Director Name of Other Reporting Issuer Ken Z. Cai Minco Silver Corporation Minco Base Metals Corporation Malcolm Clay Powertech Uranium Corp.

-Malcolm Clay Versatile Systems Inc.

-Powertech Uranium Corp.

 Hanwei Energy Services Corp.

-Oakmont Capital Corp.
+Oakmont Minerals Corp.
 Wolverine Minerals Corp.

-Michael Doggett Murgor Resources Inc.

-Pacific Link Mining Corp.
+Michael Doggett Altan Nevada Minerals Limited Murgor Resources Inc. Pacific Link Mining Corp.
 Riverside Resources Inc.

-Altan Nevada Minerals Limited

 The independent directors have not in the past held regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
 However, in order to facilitate open and candid discussion among independent directors, communication among the independent directors occurs on an informal and ongoing basis as such need arises.
-As all committees of the board are comprised completely of independent directors, each committee meeting functions as a meeting of the independent directors of the Corporation.

 The Board does not have a Chairman independent of management.
 Ken Z. Cai, the Chairman of the Board, is also the Corporation's Chief Executive Officer.
 The Board believes that this structure best reflects the entrepreneurial leadership of the Corporation.
 The Board is satisfied that the autonomy of the Board and its ability to function independently of management are protected through measures such as the Audit Committee, the Compensation Committee and the Nominating Committee being composed of all independent directors.
-In addition, in order to provide leadership for its independent directors, the independent members of the Board meet separately from the non-independent members and the Board encourages its independent members to seek the advice of financial, legal or other consultants when necessary.
+In addition, the independent members of the Board meet separately from the non-independent members and the Board encourages its independent members to seek the advice of financial, legal or other consultants when necessary.
 Robert M. Callander has also been appointed as "lead director" to provide leadership to the independent directors of the Corporation.

 Board committees assist in the effective functioning of the Board.
 All Board committees are currently comprised of all independent directors, which ensures that the views of independent directors are effectively represented.
 The Board has three committees: the Compensation Committee, the Nominating Committee and the Audit Committee.
-Special committees may be formed time to time as required to review particular matters or transactions.
+Special committees may be formed from time to time as required to review particular matters or transactions.